Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Abstract

 \section{Abstract}

-We show how interval-based temporal separation on the extension of Moszkowski's discrete time interval temporal logic (Moszkowski, 1986) by the neighbourhood modalities ($\ITLNL$) and a lemma which is key in establishing this form of separation in (Guelev and Moszkowski, 2022) can be used to obtain concise proofs of an interval-based form of the reactivity normal form as known from (Manna and Pnueli, 1990), the inverse of the temporal projection operator from (Halpern, Manna and Moszkowski, 1983), the elimination of propositional quantification in $\ITLNL$ and, consequently, uniform Craig interpolation and Beth definability for $\ITLNL$.
+We show how interval-based temporal separation on the extension of Moszkowski's discrete time interval temporal logic (Moszkowski, 1986) by the neighbourhood modalities ($\ITLNL$) and a lemma which is key in establishing this form of separation in (Guelev and Moszkowski, 2022) can be used to obtain concise proofs of an interval-based form of the reactivity normal form as known from (Manna and Pnueli, 1990), a new normal form for $\ITL$ formulas which, given a state formula $w$, features the conditions that the maximal $\Box w$- and $\Box\neg w$-subintervals of an interval satisfying the given formula need to satisfy, the expressibility of the inverse of the temporal projection operator from (Halpern, Manna and Moszkowski, 1983) in $\ITL$, the elimination of propositional quantification in $\ITLNL$ and, consequently, uniform Craig interpolation and Beth definability for $\ITLNL$.